circleci/circleci-docs/jekyll/_cci2/first-steps.md

 - GitHub or Bitbucket radio button
 - GitHub or Bitbucket org name

 3. Click Submit to have CircleCI add your information to the Beta.
-If you are already using CircleCI 1.0, go to the Build a Project doc to learn about adding the `.circleci/config.yml` file that enables 2.0 builds.
+If you are already using CircleCI 1.0, go to the [Hello World]({{ site.baseurl }}/2.0/hello-world/) doc to learn about adding the `.circleci/config.yml` file that enables 2.0 builds.
 If you are new to CircleCI, continue with Sign Up.

 4. Click the [Sign Up](https://circleci.com/signup/) button.